Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 alternative tools: [ABySS](http://www.bcgsc.ca/platform/bioinfo/software/abyss),[MaSuRCA](http://masurca.blogspot.com/)

-There are many programs that are used for genome assembly.
-For the most part they are run the same.
-The input will be a set of sequencing reads in fastq format and the output will be a FASTA file which is the genome assembly.
+With our trimmed reads we are now ready to assemble our genomes (check out Kelley's PowerPount for how it works).
+There are many programs that are used for genome assembly and different assemblers work well with certain genomes (how large the genome is, how complex is the genome, is it a Eukaryote) butSPAdes works very well for most bacteria.
+For the most part these sorts of programs are run the same. **The input will be a set of sequencing reads in fastq format and the output will be a FASTA file which is the genome assembly**.
+I encourage you to try out a different assembler and compare the results once you are comfortable.

 * Run SPAdes